top of page

 São Paulo

-A spontaneous tourist spot in São Paulo, Beco do Batman is located in Vila Madalena, a neighborhood in São Paulo known for its diverse cultural life, galleries, bars and restaurants.
-Since the 1980s, the area has been the focus of artists who use the walls of houses in an alley to create their graffiti art.
-Attracting more and more national and international visitors, the Beco suffers from a lack of accessibility, signage and adequate lighting.
-In addition, on days of extreme rain, the Beco can be flooded with 1.5m of water in just a few minutes.
-Since this location is next to Superlimão, it was decided to propose to the city, in the form of a pro bono project, a revitalization of the space that improves the deficient points, without changing the authentic characteristics that have transformed Beco do Batman into the attraction that it is.
-The project proposes a diffuse lighting project to provide greater safety for those who use the space at night, as well as expographic lighting that highlights the murals.
-The floor would be changed to allow accessibility for all, using draining materials and also reusing all existing cobblestones, both in flooring and in furniture and urban equipment.
-In order to work with the high volume of water on rainy days, a curved baseboard would be built in masonry for better hydrodynamics, avoiding subsidence of the existing walls.
-The project was discussed among the people of the community who have lived there for decades, as well as the community of artists and public authorities.
-In these discussions, an opportunity was seen to extend the area of the Beco, establishing a link between the alley between Harmonia and Girassol streets, through a visual connection on the floor, and also between the alley and Beco do Aprendiz.
-This alley, in turn, is a channeling of the Rio Verde that currently has no access to Girassol Street.
-The proposal is to make a level floor along the entire route using a metal plate and removing the upper part of the river channeling.
-This way, it is possible to achieve a closer relationship between people and the river.
-Beco do Aprendiz would be revitalized, also bringing accessibility and lighting and a great diversity of murals.
-Today, the space is underused and has a large area where people do not feel safe to walk.
+A spontaneous tourist spot in São Paulo, Batman Beco is located in Vila Madalena, a neighborhood known for its diverse cultural scene, galleries, bars, and restaurants.
+Since the 1980s, the area has been a hub for artists who use the walls of houses in an alley to create their graffiti art.
+Attracting an increasing number of national and international visitors, the Beco suffers from a lack of accessibility, signage, and adequate lighting.
+Furthermore, on days of extreme rain, the Beco can be flooded with 1.5 meters of water in just a few minutes.
+Since this location is adjacent to Superlimão, a pro bono project was proposed to the city to revitalize the space, improving the disabled areas without altering the authentic characteristics that have made Batman Beco the attraction it is.
+The project proposes diffuse lighting to increase safety for those using the space at night, as well as expographic lighting to highlight the murals.
+The paving would be altered to allow accessibility for all, using draining materials and reusing all existing cobblestones, both for flooring and for furniture and urban equipment.
+To address the high volume of water on rainy days, a curved masonry baseboard would be constructed for improved hydrodynamics, avoiding subsidence of the existing walls.
+The project was discussed among the community members who have lived there for decades, as well as the community of artists and public authorities.
+These discussions identified an opportunity to extend the Beco area, establishing a link between the alley between Harmonia and Girassol streets, through a visual connection in the paving, and also between the alley and Beco do Aprendiz.
+This alley, in turn, is a channel from the Verde River that currently has no access to Girassol Street.
+The proposal is to create a level floor along the entire route using a metal slab and removing the upper part of the river channel.
+This way, it's possible to create a closer connection between people and the river.
+Apprentice Beco would be revitalized, also bringing accessibility, lighting, and a wide variety of murals.
+Currently, the space is underutilized and has a large area where people feel unsafe to walk.

 DATA SHEET